Lyczeq/dinan/apps/hardhat/docs/index.md

 modifier isBackendAddress()
 ```

-Function that checks whether sender address is the same as backend's
+Modifier that checks whether sender address is the same as backend's

 ### getParticipantResult